1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 > There are two general approaches to fighting complexity. ...
 The first approach is to eliminate complexity by making code simpler and more obvious. ...
 >
 > The second approach to complexity is to encapsulate it, so that programmers can work on a system without being exposed to all of its complexity at once.
-This approach is called modular design
+This approach is called modular design.
 >
 > &mdash; &lt;&lt;A Philosophy of Software Design&gt;&gt; John Ousterhout